Skip to main content

 The Case for Customer Acquisition

 Sales, promotions, free trials, contests and giveaways… In the process of gaining new customers, business owners will invest millions in marketing activities that include everything from hosting new client “easy-onboarding” promotions and events (think ‘mobile carriers offering a free smartphone or upgrade with every new premium phone and data plan contract’) to online contests, email campaigns and a potentially expensive mix of digital and traditional advertising.
-This is what makes new customer acquisition more expensive than customer retention—it always takes far more time, money and tactics to convince potential customers to give your business a chance than what is required to keep them shopping from you.
+This is what makes new customer acquisition more expensive than customer retention—it always takes far more time, money, and tactics to convince potential customers to give your business a chance than it does to keep them shopping with you.

 How much more time and money?
 Allow us to explain